€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 • the fixed component is stable for the entire term of office,

-• the short-term variable component is capped in relation to the fixed component,
+• the short-term variable component is capped,

 • the long-term variable component is capped (fair value under IFRS 2) when it is initially granted.